amnn/3rd-year-report/report.md

 ## Algorithm

-## Restriction to Chomsky Normal Form
+## Restriction to Chomsky Reduced Form

 # A Sampling Oracle